CongGroup/Poisoning-SSL-based-RS/README.md

 We use the “5-core” datasets as described in our paper.

-### Poisoned_datasets
-The poisoning data was generated with our scheme.

-For each dataset, we generated fake users accounting for 1%, 2%, and 3% of the original data.

 ### Seq-poison
 Our model for fake user generating.
 #### Run